multiverse-os/design-guide/go-design-guide.doc.md

 affecting preformance.

-With this being the case, Multiverse OS developers want to create a synergy between a Ruby-like scripting language that is very clear and easy to read, and style of Go programming that follows the established pattern.
+With this being the case, Multiverse OS developers want to create a synergy between a `ruby`-like scripting language that is very clear and easy to read, and style of `go` programming that follows the established pattern.
 By always opting for full names, focusing on human readability, function names that make sense, and design that reads like a recipie book over convuluted or overly complex designs; we often reduce the codebase of any library we refactor, despite our